 STAR Literacy is a charity adult literacy program that has been helping adults in St. Albert since 1990.
-We offer free tutoring to assist adults in improving their reading, writing, numeracy and/or English language skills.
+We offer free tutoring to assist adults in improving their reading, writing, numeracy and/or English language skills and GED preparation.

 We work under the umbrella of the St. Albert Further Education Association and receive the majority of our funding from Alberta Advanced Education.
 The rest of our funding comes from grants received through community organizations, fundraising, and generous donations from local businesses and community members.
 STAR Literacy is a registered charity and issues tax deduction receipts.

 The Conversation Circle is an opportunity to practice speaking English in small groups.
 This is a free, drop in program.